Worst to First Jerseys: Dallas Stars

 Note: The first season’s jerseys are slightly different, with a lighter green, no “Dallas” on the logo, and thinner stripes.

 Regulars of this site will know how I feel about black jerseys in general (without a good amount of colour, they’re boring, lifeless and a wasted opportunity to make a game played on blank white sheet of ice more aesthetically pleasing), and these fit into that category.
 The brashness of the Stars franchise’s previous jerseys are lost completely, replaced with a style that has very little energy.

 A bad logo doesn’t help things here, but neither do the straight cuff-to-cuff shoulder yokes which represent a holdover from ’80s aesthetics and make the jerseys look dated immediately.
 Any team that still does it today (Columbus, Philly, for example) use curves to give it some life and movement.
 The black jerseys have a faux-shoulder yoke – opting for sleeve stripes that just stop mid-sleeve where a yoke would be instead of a regular should yoke – which makes it even more uninteresting than the white jerseys.
 They’re almost practice-jersey-esque.

-The one thing that makes these jerseys shine is that the gold in the logo is the most prominent element, both on the black jerseys and the white jerseys.
+The one thing that makes these jerseys shine (literally and figuratively) is that the gold in the logo is the most prominent element, both on the black jerseys and the white jerseys.
 And that’s what helps it climb this list.
 It allows what should be the most prominent element on a hockey jersey (the team logo) to be just that.

 It’s also one of the few instances where the gold on a jersey naturally looks metallic, almost like there was some special stitching used on the logo crest, which wouldn’t be used anywhere else.
 It’s a smart move on the designer’s part, because the only place you’ll find gold/beige on the jersey is on the logo patches.